funkia/purescript-turbine/README.md

 includes, among other things, a field of type `click :: Stream ClickEvent`.
 This stream has an occurrence whenever the button is pressed.

-As an example consider the type of the `input` function.
+As another example consider the type of the `input` function.

 ```purescript
 input :: { | a } -> Component {} { value :: Behavior String